sudcadred/barker-browser/README.md

 BrowserWindow loads local HTML file index_frames.html which refers to other HTML frames.
 These other frames files contain reference to different renderers, see map below

-frame_topbar.html   -> renderer_topbar.js
+* frame_topbar.html   -> renderer_topbar.js
-frame_sidebar.html  -> renderer_left.js
+* frame_sidebar.html  -> renderer_left.js
-frame_main.html     -> renderer_main.js
+* frame_main.html     -> renderer_main.js
-frame_right.html    -> renderer_right.js
+* frame_right.html    -> renderer_right.js
-frame_bottom.html   -> renderer_bottom.js
+* frame_bottom.html   -> renderer_bottom.js

 HTML files creates fixed user interface elements but many elements are created dynamicaly by javascript/typescript(tabs, browser headers) or Electron framework (browser windows) during runtime as needed.

-Start of application looks like this
+## Start of application looks like this
-- main.ts createMainWindow() loads HTML and starts renderer process
+* main.ts createMainWindow() loads HTML and starts renderer process
-- different HTML files are loaded as frames
+* different HTML files are loaded as frames
-- when page loading is finished, renderer method onLoad is started (last method in each renderer) and sends back info to main process using Electron IPC API (see also preload.ts)
+* when page loading is finished, renderer method onLoad is started (last method in each renderer) and sends back info to main process using Electron IPC API (see also preload.ts)
-- these info is handled in main_ipc.ts by methods like ipcMainBodyLoaded()
+* these info is handled in main_ipc.ts by methods like ipcMainBodyLoaded()
-- when all 5 info messages arrive, BarkerBrowser.showBrowsersIfBodyFullyLoaded()
+* when all 5 info messages arrive, BarkerBrowser.showBrowsersIfBodyFullyLoaded()
   starts method BarkerBrowser.showBrowsers which displays individual browser windows both in sidebar and main area
-- BrowserView objects are responsible webpage navigation and as such are independent from HTML elements, therefore resize events have to handled in a such way that BrowserView elements are always displayed inside of corresponding frames
+* BrowserView objects are responsible webpage navigation and as such are independent from HTML elements, therefore resize events have to handled in a such way that BrowserView elements are always displayed inside of corresponding frames

-Why frames?
+## Why frames?
 I know it is controversial topic and not recommended for modern websites but
 Electron framework does not really offer any good possibility to handle resize of internal page parts like sidebar (handling it via standard Electron API is very slow and not practical).

+## Settings
 Settings are stored in file preferences.json in app folder.

+## Saved history
-Saved addresses and tabs with history are stored in user folder in file barker_browser.json (in windows 11 user folder is folder c:\users\<user>\AppData\Roaming\Electron).
-Both files use JSON format.
+Saved addresses and tabs with history are stored in user folder in file barker_browser.json Both files use JSON format.
 Please be careful when manualy editing these files, every missing or additional comma can lead to error at application start.